 - Clinical psychologists provide psychological strategies for ADHD and do not prescribe medication but sometimes they may suggest a referral to a paediatrician to discuss this if they feel that this would be beneficial.

-- The two most common medications used for ADHD are Ritalin (methylphenidate) and dexamphetamine.
-These medications can be prescribed by a GP, paediatrician or psychiatrist after thorough assessment.
+- The two most common medications used for ADHD are the stimulants Ritalin (methylphenidate) and dexamphetamine.
+Non-stimulant medication such as Strattera (atomoxetine) can also be used for treatment.
+These medications can be prescribed by a paediatrician or psychiatrist after thorough assessment.

 - Clinically, the effectiveness of ADHD medications seems to vary from child to child.
 Some parents report significant improvements whilst others report little change.